 Using The Siren: Confirm that the control module is configured for its "as shipped" configuration of +12 Volts.
-The control module has 3-pin standup with shorting jumper next to the main wiring harness connector and inboard, which is marked "H/S".
-Ensure that the attached jumper is installed on the right two pins, in the "S"-marked position.
-This standup and jumper are shown in the Wiring Diagram Overview on pages 16-17.
+The control module has 3-pin standup with shorting jumper next to the main wiring harness connector; ensure that the attached jumper is installed on the right two pins, in the "S"-marked position.
+This standup and jumper are shown in the Wiring Diagram Overview on pageXXs 26-27.